TianjiaoDai369/TianjiaoDai369.github.io/_pages/about.md

 During working in [Huazhong university of science and technology](https://www.hust.edu.cn), 6 projects have been granted as follows:

+7. Research on Key Technologies for Design Analysis and Testing Evaluation of Deepwater Bundled Pipes and Cables,
-1. Nonbonded flexible riser's structural failure analysis (industrial sponsored, China) (2025-2026)
+6. Nonbonded flexible riser's structural failure analysis (industrial sponsored, China) (2025-2026)
-2. Design and Analysis of Lightweight Dynamic Cables for Deepwater Applications (research concil, China) oil and gas field (Ministryo f Natural Resources of the People's Republic of China) (2025-2027)
+5. Design and Analysis of Lightweight Dynamic Cables for Deepwater Applications (research concil, China) (Ministryo f Natural Resources of the People's Republic of China) (2025-2027)
-3. Fatigue mechanism study of dynamic umbilical applied in oil & gas industry (National Natural Science Foundation of China (NSFC), 2021-2023)
+4. Fatigue mechanism study of dynamic umbilical applied in oil & gas industry (National Natural Science Foundation of China (NSFC), (2021-2023)
 - Responsible to develop a new method to consider fretting fatigue in the conventional fatigue life.
-4. Structural analysis of flexible pipes applied in oil & gas industry (Fundamental Research Funds for the Central Universities, HUST, 2019-2021)
+3. Structural analysis of flexible pipes applied in oil & gas industry (Fundamental Research Funds for the Central Universities, HUST, 2019-2021)
 - Responsible to develop a new method to consider fretting fatigue in the conventional fatigue life.
-5. Dynamic response analysis of subsea power cable applied in oil & gas and wind turbine industry (Ministry of Science and Technology of the People’s republic of China, 2021-2022)
+2. Dynamic response analysis of subsea power cable applied in oil & gas and wind turbine industry (Ministry of Science and Technology of the People’s republic of China, 2021-2022)
 - Solve the power cable response under current load in a stochastic way.
 - Propose a new global configuration design for reducing the power cable response in shallow water.
-6. Fatigue life prediction of nonbonded flexible pipe applied in Xijiang (CNOOC, China) oil and gas field (industry sponsored) (2021-2022)
+1. Fatigue life prediction of nonbonded flexible pipe applied in Xijiang (CNOOC, China) oil and gas field (industry sponsored) (2021-2022)
 - Perform global response analysis of flexible pipe under dynamic motion of FPSO and combined wave and current load conditions.
 - Develop a new method for the pipe fatigue life assessment when the annulus layer is wet or fully fulfilled with fluid, resulting in significant numerical analysis computation time saving.